Winterflower/winterflower.github.io/_posts/2020-05-14-tell-me-your-secret-victoria.md

 larger, more visible.
 We'd have to work to reduce them, so that those rolls too would be worthy of inclusion in a bodypositivity hashtag.

-We might never even get there, but at least we can buy the dream.
+We might never even get there, but we can buy the dream, neatly packaged in the form of a shake, a sports top or an exercise class.

 Or something close enough to it, at least.